orbitalquark/textadept/docs/manual.md

 out of your way when you do not, minimizing distractions.

 You can summon the find & replace pane via `Ctrl+F` on Windows and Linux, `⌘F` on macOS, and `M-F` or `M-S-F` in the terminal version.
 It has the usual find and replace functionality you would expect, along with "Match Case", "Whole Word", "[Regex](#regex-and-lua-pattern-syntax)", and "In Files" options.
-The pane also stores find and replace history, up to 10 entries for each.
+The pane also stores find and replace history.
 As you search, Textadept can automatically highlight all instances of found text in the current buffer by setting [`ui.find.highlight_all_matches`][].
 For example, in your *~/.textadept/init.lua*:

     ui.find.highlight_all_matches = true

 **Note:** Textadept does not support multi-line regex searches.

+**Terminal version note:** find and replace history is limited to 10 items each.

 While the pane is open in the GUI, the following key bindings apply: